dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 This section describes the Pcp-Combine tool which summarizes data across multiple input gridded data files and writes the results to a single NetCDF output file.
 It is often used to modify precipitation accumulation intervals in the forecast and/or observation datasets to make them comparable.
 However it can also be used to derive summary fields, such as daily min/max temperature or average precipitation rate.

-The Pcp-Combine tool supports four types of commands (“sum”, “add”, “subtract”, and “derive”) which may be run on any gridded data files supported by MET.
+The Pcp-Combine tool supports four types of commands ("sum", "add", "subtract", and "derive") which may be run on any gridded data files supported by MET.

-1. The “sum” command is the default command and therefore specifying “-sum” on the command line is optional.
-Using the sum arguments described below, Pcp-Combine searches the input directories (“-pcpdir” option) for data that matches the requested time stamps and accumulation intervals.
-Pcp-Combine only considers files from the input data directory which match the specified regular expression (“-pcprx” option).
-While “sum” searches for matching data, all the other commands are run on the explicit set of input files specified.
+1. The "sum" command is the default command and therefore specifying "-sum" on the command line is optional.
+Using the sum arguments described below, Pcp-Combine searches the input directories ("-pcpdir" option) for data that matches the requested time stamps and accumulation intervals.
+Pcp-Combine only considers files from the input data directory which match the specified regular expression ("-pcprx" option).
+While "sum" searches for matching data, all the other commands are run on the explicit set of input files specified.

-2. The “add” command reads the requested data from the input data files and adds them together.
+2. The "add" command reads the requested data from the input data files and adds them together.

-3. The “subtract” command reads the requested data from exactly two input files and computes their difference.
+3. The "subtract" command reads the requested data from exactly two input files and computes their difference.

-4. The “derive” command reads the requested data from the input data files and computes the requested summary fields.
+4. The "derive" command reads the requested data from the input data files and computes the requested summary fields.

 By default, the Pcp-Combine tool processes data for **APCP**, the GRIB string for accumulated precipitation.
 When requesting data using time strings (i.e. [HH]MMSS), Pcp-Combine searches for accumulated precipitation for that accumulation interval.
-Alternatively, use the “-field” option to process fields other than **APCP** or for non-GRIB files.
-The “-field” option may be used multiple times to process multiple fields in a single run.
+Alternatively, use the "-field" option to process fields other than **APCP** or for non-GRIB files.
+The "-field" option may be used multiple times to process multiple fields in a single run.
 Since the Pcp-Combine tool does not support automated regridding, all input data must be on the same grid.
-In general the input files should have the same initialization time unless the user has indicated that it should ignore the initialization time for the “sum” command.
-The “subtract” command produces a warning when the input initialization times differ or the subtraction results in a negative accumulation interval.
+In general the input files should have the same initialization time unless the user has indicated that it should ignore the initialization time for the "sum" command.
+The "subtract" command produces a warning when the input initialization times differ or the subtraction results in a negative accumulation interval.

 pcp_combine usage
 ~~~~~~~~~~~~~~~~~